-

-• …a broad selection of fine antique tetsubin carefully vetted and lovingly restored by tea people for tea people.
+…a broad selection of fine antique tetsubin carefully vetted and lovingly restored by tea people for tea people.
 All profits from our tetsubin sales go to Boulder Tea Hut, a not-for-profit organization dedicated to supporting contemplative tea practice.
-Only about one in one thousand tetsubin we review pass our selection criteria and our restoration process is unparalleled because it is driven by love for sharing tea rather than commercial incentives.
+Only about one in one thousand tetsubin we review pass our selection criteria.
+Our restoration process is unparalleled because it is driven by love for sharing tea rather than commercial incentives.
 These tetsubin are intended to serve as a central element of your tea practice and become a multi-generational heirloom.
-Your tetsubin comes with a lifetime warrantee (so long as you care for it properly, as described below). we want you to treasure your tetsubin for the rest of your life.
+Your tetsubin comes with a satisfaction guarantee and a lifetime warrantee (so long as you care for it properly, as described below).
+We want you to treasure your tetsubin for the rest of your life.
 It has already lasted for centuries; well cared for it will last many more.

 Each tetsubin has a story, and to practice with one is to practice with a piece of history.
 The energy and water enhancing qualities of tetsubin can greatly improve the brewing of aged teas and shou pu erh in particular.
 When we practice with each tetsubin we aim to get to know it so that we can describe it to you as we would describe a friend.

-• We practice in the Global Tea Hut lineage and mainly search for tetsubin suitable for bowl tea and gong fu tea.
+We mainly search for tetsubin suitable for bowl tea and gong fu tea.

 We track the tetsubin market across four continents and in half a dozen languages.
-We shortlist about 2% of tetsubin and buy about 5% of those, meaning that one out of one thousand tetsubin make it into our curation.
+We shortlist about 2% of tetsubin and buy about 5% of those, meaning that one out of one thousand tetsubin make it into our curation and restoration process.

 Once the tetsubin comes to us we put it through a restoration process that we believe is unparalleled in the world, partly because we are doing this out of love, not for money.
 We are a tetsubin adoption agency, not a store.
 Lest you laugh we have discussed requiring people to apply before buying.
 We want you to fall in love with an heirloom that you will steward for the next generation, that you will delight in using every day, and that will feel like a dear friend along the way.